-- Select, assemble and correctly operate hydraulic push/pulling equipment such as bench mounted, rack or Porto-Power etc. - Manipulate body hammers, spoons, pick and pry bars, body files and any other tools used in the straightening process - Safely and efficiently operate the range of pneumatic tools used in the repair process (e.g. air hammer, disc grinder, file board, shears, adhesive/sealer and rivet guns to include self-piercing riveters etc.) - Safely and efficiently operate electric tools (e.g. welders, pulling tools, power tools) - Use a push set up to execute a pull direction - Prepare the push base to prevent induced damage

-6 Cosmetic repair of plastic non-structural components

-- The safety recommendations placed around correct repairs of nonstructural cosmetic panels, e.g. bumpers, headlights, plastic outer trims - The operation of the range of plastic panels and bumpers which may include parking sensors and ADAS systems - Manufacturers' removal, replacement, repair, and testing procedures - Health and safety procedures around safe repairs directly from the OEM guidance

-- Remove, replace, repair .plastic non-structural components - Use OEM repair methods for both manufacturers and product suppliers - Perform repairs needed to complete safe repairs to components - Manually test sensors or systems to a "road safe" standard before handing vehicles back to customers.
+Select, assemble and correctly operate hydraulic push/pulling equipment such as bench mounted, rack or Porto-Power etc. Manipulate body hammers, spoons, pick and pry bars, body files and any other tools used in the straightening process Safely and efficiently operate the range of pneumatic tools used in the repair process (e.g. air hammer, disc grinder, file board, shears, adhesive/sealer and rivet guns to include self-piercing riveters etc.) Safely and efficiently operate electric tools (e.g. welders, pulling tools, power tools) Use a push set up to execute a pull direction Prepare the push base to prevent induced damage 6 Cosmetic repair of plastic non-structural components 12 The individual needs to know and understand: The safety recommendations placed around correct repairs of non-structural cosmetic panels, e.g. bumpers, headlights, plastic outer trims The operation of the range of plastic panels and bumpers which may include parking sensors and ADAS systems Manufacturers' removal, replacement, repair, and testing procedures Health and safety procedures around safe repairs directly from the OEM guidance The individual shall be able to: Remove, replace, repair of plastic non-structural components Understand and correct use OEM repair methods for both manufacturer and product supplier Perform repairs needed to complete safe repairs to the components Manually test sensors or systems to a "road safe" standard before handing vehicle back to the customer.
+Total 100